autoSteve/ha-solcast-solar/FAQ.md

 There is nothing that the integration maintainers can do to fix this.

-The vast majority of times that this has occurred, it is because someone (not necessarily an integration user, and not necessarily a rooftop hobbyist user) is hammering Solcast servers thousands of times an hour with an out-of-control process.
+The vast majority of times that this has occurred is because someone (not necessarily an integration user, and not necessarily a rooftop hobbyist user) is hammering Solcast servers thousands of times an hour (or minute) with an out-of-control process.

 If the Solcast team aren't yet aware of it (outside of normal Australian business hours) they may not have had a chance to respond and block that process, so as the message on their website says, please, in the first instance, politely (since you're using a free service), ask them if there are any issues, and provide them with as much information as possible.